 A close contender was a second-order design with a volume of 4 l, which has roughly the same low-frequency limit without the resonance, and is actually more efficient overall.
 However, I chose the fourth-order because:

 The only major drawback of the fourth-order design proved to be the dimensions of the port.
-For the minimal acceptable diameter of 28mm PVC tubing to avoid excessive turbulence, the port needs to be around 30cm.
+For the minimal acceptable inner diameter of 28 mm PVC tubing (32 mm outer diameter), to avoid excessive turbulence, the port needs to be around 30 cm.
 That is longer than any of the dimensions of the entire final product, meaning that the tube needs to be folded in some way.
 It took me a lot of 3D puzzle work to come up with a design that houses the two speakers, two compartments, and 30cm of PVC tubing, but in the end I arrived at something with two bends.

 If it isn't already obvious: this project was not a walk in the park.
 It is more like an exercise in pushing the limits of the impossible.
-Normal people would have abandoned the idea of cramming two loudspeakers, a 5.1 decoder, two power supplies, four amplifiers and 30cm of tubing in a shoebox, but I'm not normal (just look at my other articles on hardware if you don't believe me).
+Normal people would have abandoned the idea of cramming two loudspeakers, a 5.1 decoder, two power supplies, four amplifiers and 30 cm of tubing in a shoebox, but just look at my other articles on hardware and you'll see that I don't care about “normal.”
 I knew such a long narrow tube with two bends would have a high risk of producing wind noises, but I had a few tricks up my sleeve.
 First, I fit the inside end of the tube with a ‘doughnut’ shape, to make the entry and exit of air into the tube as smooth as possible.

 Next, I used some physics borrowed from golfing.
-Golf balls are covered with a dimpled surface because it reduces air drag (there's a less serious application of this to be found elsewhere on this site).
-It effectively causes the air to stick longer to the golf ball before breaking free and causing turbulence.
+Golf balls are covered with a dimpled surface because it reduces aerodynamic drag (there's a less serious application of this to be found elsewhere on this site).
+It effectively causes the air to stick longer to the golf ball before breaking free (so-called boundary layer separation) and causing turbulent vortices at the port exit.
 Turbulence causes noise and reduces efficiency, two things I want to avoid.
-Therefore I turned the golf ball idea inside out and covered the entire inside of the port with dimples, paying extra attention to the bends and ends.
+Therefore I turned the golf ball idea inside out and covered the entire inside of the port with dimples.
+(In retrospect, this was probably pointless, see the comments below.)
 I did this with the ball-shaped milling tool of a Dremel drill.
 Needless to say it took a while.
-I didn't do any real comparison tests to see how effective it is, but I later discovered that B&W also use this trick on their speakers (they call it ‘FlowPort’), so it probably was worth the effort, especially given the fact that everything about my design is borderline.
+I didn't do any rigourous before/after tests to see how effective it is, but I later discovered that B&W also use this trick on their speakers (they call it ‘FlowPort’), so it must have some merit, especially given the fact that everything about my design is borderline.
 Don't waste your time adding dimples to a conservatively designed subwoofer port.

 After the squeezing of relatively large objects into small confined spaces came the squeezing of small electronics on small PCBs.
 I wanted this whole thing as compact as possible, with all the following built into the box: